 The Overall Rotation of the Planet

 Since Saturn does not have a solid surface it is difficult to define a rotation period for the planet as a whole.
-Different portions of its visible "surface", which represent different circulation systems in its atmosphere, move around its axis at different rates, according to whether they have westward or eastward motions relative to the overall rotation of the planet.
+Different portions of its "visible surface" represent different circulation systems in its atmosphere and move around its axis at different rates, depending on whether they have westward or eastward motions relative to the overall rotation of the planet.
 "System I", which refers to the Equatorial region, has a rotation rate of around 10 hours 14 minutes, while "System II", which refers to non-Equatorial regions, has a rotation rate of around 10 hours 39 minutes.
-There is also a "System III" rotation, which refers to the rate of rotation of the planet's radio emissions, which was once thought to refer to the rotation of the "body" of the planet, and at the time of the Voyager flybys was around 10 hours 39 minutes.
-However, in the years since then the System III rotation period has increased to 10 hours 45 minutes, indicating that it is not associated with the "real" rotation of the planet.
-Alterations in the position of the radio field and in the plasma field surrounding the planet (possibly caused by geyser eruptions on Enceladus), are thought to be responsible for the change in the System III rotation rate; but whatever the cause of these changes they cannot be due to a change in the rotation of the body of the planet.
-So the once-hoped-for fundamental nature of the System III rotation period has been disproved, and there is no currently conceivable way of estimating the "real" rotation of the planet as a whole.
-A recent compilation of results yields a rotation period of 10 hours 32 minutes 35 seconds; but this value is like the proverbial two point something children per American family -- it may be mathematically useful, but it cannot be representative of any real family, since no family can contain a fraction of a child.
-In the same way, the compiled rotation period may be useful for some calculations (e.g., the comparison of roation period and day length mentioned below), but it probably has no correspondence to any real part of Saturn.
+There is also a "System III" rotation, which refers to the rate of rotation of the planet's radio emissions, which was once thought to refer to the rotation of the "body" of the planet, and at the time of the Voyager flybys (around 1980) was 10 hours 39 minutes and 22.4 seconds.
+However, by the time the Cassini spacecraft reached Saturn in 2004 the System III rotation period had increased (meaning the rate of rotation had slowed) to 10 hours 47 minutes and 6 seconds, indicating that it is not associated with the "real" rotation of the planet, because there is no conceivable way that such an immense object could have its real rotation change so rapidly.
+Subsequent study showed that because the magnetic field of Saturn is almost perfectly aligned with its axis of rotation, it hardly changes its direction relative to the plasma field surrounding the planet, making the radio emissions relatively insensitive to the actual rotation of the planet.

-Regardless of these uncertainties there is no doubt that Saturn has the second-fastest rotation rate of any planet, both in terms of its rotation period and the speed of its rotation at the Equator, which is just under 10 kilometers per second, or about 35000 kilometers per hour (or just under 6 miles per second, or about 22000 miles per hour).
+Regardless of these uncertainties there is no doubt that Saturn has the second-fastest rotation rate of any planet, both in terms of its rotation period and the speed of its rotation at the Equator, which is just under 10 kilometers per second or about 35000 kilometers per hour (= just under 6 miles per second or about 22000 miles per hour).
 Only Jupiter has a faster rotational velocity or rotation period.

 Difference Between Rotation Period and Day Length

-Since the rotation period of Saturn is so uncertain, the difference between its rotation period and day length is for all practical purposes, unimportant; but as discussed at Rotation Period and Day Length
+Since the rotation period of Saturn is uncertain, the difference between its rotation period and day length is for all practical purposes unimportant; but as discussed at Rotation Period and Day Length

 , given its rapid rotation and long orbital period the difference between the two values is only about one second.
 So no matter where you are on Saturn, whatever the local rotation period is, the length of the day is one second longer.